GeoscienceAustralia/portal-core/README.md

 When your feature is complete, integrated and tested, send a pull request to `AuScope/portal-core#master`.
-Eventually, your changes will arrive back into our `master` branch when someone updates it and become integrated into our subsequent work.
+Eventually, your changes will arrive back into our `master` branch when someone updates it and become part of our subsequent work.